zeek/package-manager/doc/source.rst

 In order to set up such a package source, one simply has to create a git repository and then add :ref:`Package Index Files <package-index-file>` to it.
 These files may be created at any path in the package source's git repository.
-E.g. the `Bro Packages Git Repository`_ organizes package index files hierarchically based on package author names such as :file:`alice/bro-pkg.index` or :file:`bob/bro-pkg.index` where ``alice`` and ``bob`` are usually GitHub usernames or some unique way of identifying the organization/person that maintains Bro packages.
+E.g. the `Zeek Packages Git Repository`_ organizes package index files hierarchically based on package author names such as :file:`alice/bro-pkg.index` or :file:`bob/bro-pkg.index` where ``alice`` and ``bob`` are usually GitHub usernames or some unique way of identifying the organization/person that maintains Zeek packages.
 However, a source is free to use a flat organization with a single, top-level :file:`bro-pkg.index`.

 After creating a git repo for the package source and adding package index files